 Method to use

 As mentioned above, the module sends a HIGH signal proportional to the distance measured.
 This signal remains high for few microseconds.
-To measure the width of the signal in microseconds, I will use the Input Capture to measure this Pulse Width.
+To measure the width of the signal in microseconds, I will use the Input Capture.

 In the Function above:-